r-ford/r-ford.github.io/runningCESM121.md

 You can either edit the file directly or use `./xmlchange`.
 Use `./xmlquery` to see the current setting.

-One common thing to change is the simulation length; note that output is monthly by default.
+One common thing to change is the simulation length.
 For example:

 ```
 ./xmlchange STOP_OPTION=nyears